timvieira/blog/content/kl-variational.md

 \left[ 1 \right] = 0$, for any $q$ which is a probability distribution.

 This direction is convenient because we don't need to normalize
 $p$.
-Unfortunately, the "easy" direction is nonconvex in general --- unlike the "hard" direction, which is convex.
+Unfortunately, the "easy" direction is nonconvex in general&mdash;unlike the "hard" direction, which (as we'll see shortly) is convex.

 ### Harder direction $\textbf{KL}(p || q_\theta)$